United States Navy Memories Part Three: Temporary Additional Duty to Japan in 1969

 Preparing to Return to Taiwan

 By the end of November of 1969, I had had my fill of Japan and was ready to go back to Taiwan.
 The problem was that the command at Shulinkou didn't have anyone to replace me with at Hakata.
-There obviously weren't any volunteers to replace me in Japan because Thanksgiving and the end of the year holidays were coming up.
+There weren't any volunteers to replace me in Japan because Thanksgiving and the end of the year holidays were coming up.

 My last two months at Hakata were some of the longest days of my life.
 I finally could see the light at the end of the tunnel and my way out of Japan around the middle of January.
 My replacement had finally arrived, and I was busy training him to do my job.

 Upon touching down at Sungshan Airport, I was so happy that I almost kissed the ground after deplaning.
 I now had only five weeks to wind up my tour at Shulinkou and enjoy Taiwan, Taipei, and its nightlife that I had sorely missed for five months.

 Hubs Related to US Navy Memories